 Try removing and cleaning the filters.
 If you’ve been using it for a few years without cleaning it, it will be clogged with grease and other contaminants.

 You may also be thinking, “Can I replace an over-the-range microwave with a range hood?”
-The answer is, yes you can.
+The answer is yes, you can.

-Another reason for doing this is that a microwave doesn’t have the same efficient filtration system that a range hood does.
+Another reason for replacing an over-the-range microwave with a range hood is that a microwave doesn’t have the same efficient filtration system as a range hood.

 Range hoods contain powerful motors that pull in contaminated air much faster than over-the-range microwaves.